erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 11th, 2021
+**Today's Progress:** Completely stuck on how to make my exe run independently from Code::Blocks.
+Static linking causes 50+ build errors of "undefined reference to ___________".
+Searching for others with similar past issues has not helped, and I am mentally tired of not being able to just write some code already.
+Scrapped the idea of C++ and instead worked on separating my old [Maze Constructor](https://github.com/erifo/maze-constructor) into logic and graphics.
+Also begun writing a pygame clone of [Fire Emblem](https://github.com/erifo/emblem-clone)!

+**Thoughts:** Switching to Python felt like a breath of fresh air after the last two days.
+Tinkering with game logic is a billion times more exciting than solving linking errors.
+At least it raised my resilience against irritation.

 ### Day 2: January 10th, 2021
 **Today's Progress:** Successfully installed 64-bit version of SDL2 for use with Code::Blocks.